Fevzi Çakmak: Mosul offensive plan

-Regarding the Mosul question, Çakmak supported the idea of a Turkish military offensive to retake the city of Mosul from the British Mandatory Iraq and annex it into the new Turkish Republic however the Treaty of Lausanne which was signed on 24 July 1923 confirmed that the possession of Mosul would remain within British Iraq.
+Regarding the Mosul question, Çakmak supported the idea of a Turkish military offensive in accordance with Misak-i Milli to retake the city of Mosul from the British Mandatory Iraq and annex it into the new Turkish Republic, however the Treaty of Lausanne which was signed on 24 July 1923 confirmed that the possession of Mosul would remain within British Iraq.

 On 14 August 1923, he was elected a deputy from Istanbul.

 On 3 March 1924, he was appointed as the Chief of the General Staff of the Republic of Turkey.

 He quit politics by resigning from the parliament on 31 October 1924.

 Member of the Reform Council in the East

-In September 1925, after the suppression of the Sheikh Said rebellion, he was a member of the Reform Council of the East (Şark Islahat Encümeni) which delivered the Report for Reform in the East (Şark İslahat Raporu), which recommended the suppression of the Kurdish elite and establishment of Inspectorates-General that where governed by Martial Law Following this report, three of such Inspectorates–General were established in the Kurdish areas.
+In September 1925, after the suppression of the Sheikh Said rebellion, he was a member of the Reform Council of the East (Şark Islahat Encümeni) which delivered the Report for Reform in the East (Şark İslahat Raporu), which recommended the suppression of Kurdish elite and the establishment of Inspectorates-General that were governed by Martial Law.
+Following this report, three of such Inspectorates–General were established in the Kurdish areas.

 Views on Kurds

-In 1930, he complained that the Kurds would still demand their right for self-determination like it was described in the Fourteen Points provided by US president Woodrow Wilson following the end of World War I, and demanded the exclusion of any member of Kurdish race from the administration in Erzincan.
+In 1930, he complained that the Kurds would still demand their right for self-determination like it was described in the Fourteen Points provided by US president Woodrow Wilson following the end of World War I, and demanded the exclusion of any Kurdish nationalist from the administration in Erzincan.